DIPlib/diplib/src/documentation/image.md

 A `%dip::Image` object can contain samples of a wide variety of numeric types, including binary, unsigned and signed integers, floating point, and complex.
-For a complete list see the description of the `dip::DataType` class.
+For a complete list see \ref types.
 All the image's samples must have the same type.

 All of these image properties are dynamic.
 That is, they can be